 It is important to note that there is no need to reinvent the wheel when implementing risk management measures.
 There are already existing frameworks and recognised standards, such as ISO 27001 (Information Security Management) and IEC 62443 (Industrial communication networks - IT security for networks and systems).
 The requirements from the NIS 2 directive coincide in many areas with the components of the two standards.

 For companies, e.g. machine manufacturers, that are not affected by NIS-2, however, this does not mean that they have no obligations in terms of cyber security.
-Both the new Machinery Directive and the forthcoming Cyber Resilience Act define requirements for manufacturers.
+Both the new Machinery Directive and the new Cyber Resilience Act define requirements for manufacturers.
 Last but not least, operators who are covered by NIS-2 will also place requirements on their suppliers in order to fulfil their NIS-2 obligations with regard to supply chain security.

 Implementing rules for NIS-2

-• The Implementing Regulation (EU) 2024/2690 lays down technical and methodological requirements for risk management measures in the area of cybersecurity.
+- The Implementing Regulation (EU) 2024/2690 lays down technical and methodological requirements for risk management measures in the area of cybersecurity.
 It also clarifies when an incident is considered significant and must be reported for various providers (DNS, cloud, online platforms, etc.).

-Posted on: 2024-04-02
+Posted on: 2025-05-28 (last amendment)

 Author